 Adds Clemmow, “The Mobify Platform enabled us to drive revenue with mobile enhancements whilst updating our legacy systems behind the scenes.
-It was the perfect first step our digital transformation.”
+It was the perfect first step for our digital transformation.”

-Debenhams chose experienced implementation partner Sapient Razorfish, who helped develop the customer experience using agile methodology and digital best practice.
+Debenhams chose experienced implementation partner Sapient Razorfish, who helped develop the customer experience using agile methodology and digital best practices.
 They were key to assuring a great customer experience within the tight peak trading deadline.

 Revenue-driving PWA in 90 days